patsprice/https-github.com-bretfisher-container.training/slides/logistics-bret-2.md

-## Setup: login, create 3 instances, chill out
+## Setup: log into your servers, then chill out

-- Log in with Docker ID to https://dockr.ly/bret

 - Create three instances (we'll do most work on node1)